Patty Hearst: Bank robbery

-Rescue of Hearst
+Fugitive

 On May 16, 1974, the manager at Mel's Sporting Goods in Inglewood, California, observed a minor theft by William Harris, who had been shopping with his wife Emily while Hearst waited across the road in a van.
 The manager and an employee followed Harris out and confronted him.
 There was a scuffle and the manager restrained Harris, when a pistol fell out of Harris's waistband.
 Hearst discharged the entire magazine of an automatic carbine into the overhead storefront, causing the manager to dive behind a lightpost.
 He tried to shoot back, but Hearst began aiming closer.

-Fugitive

 Hearst and the Harris couple hijacked two cars and abducted the owners.
 One was a young man who found Hearst so personable that he was reluctant to report the incident.
 He testified at the trial to her discussing the effectiveness of cyanide-tipped bullets and repeatedly asking if he was okay.

-The six SLA members inside the hideout died.
-There was an hourslong gunfight with police, and two members were fatally shot; a fire broke out in the house, in which the remainder died, but DeFreeze first killed himself by gunshot.
+At the SLA hideout, there was an hours-long gunfight with police, and two members were fatally shot.
+A fire broke out in the house, in which the remaining members died; DeFreeze first killed himself by gunshot.
+This was the first shootout to be broadcast live on television.
 It was initially thought that Hearst had also died during this confrontation.
 Warrants were issued for the arrest of Hearst and the Harrises for several felonies, including two counts of kidnapping.

 Emily Harris went to a Berkeley rally to commemorate the deaths of Angela Atwood, Soltysik, DeFreeze, and other founding members of the SLA who had died in Los Angeles during the police siege.
 Harris recognized Atwood's acquaintance Kathy Soliah among the radicals whom she had known from civil rights groups.
 Soliah introduced the three fugitives to Jack Scott, an athletics reformer and radical, and he agreed to provide them help and money.